zdennis/activerecord-import/README.markdown

 #### Batching

-The @#import@ method can take a @:batch_size@ option to control the number of rows to insert per INSERT statement.
+The `import` method can take a `batch_size` option to control the number of rows to insert per INSERT statement.
 The default is the total number of records being inserted so there is a single INSERT statement.

 ```ruby
 books = [